Category:

 Presidency

-On December 12, 1974, he announced his candidacy for President.
+On December 12, 1974, Jimmy announced his candidacy for President.
 He won his party's nomination at the 1976 Democratic National Convention.
-Going into the primaries, he was considered to have no chance at winning against better-known politicians.
+Going into the primaries, he was considered to have no chance of winning against better-known politicians.
 His name recognition was only two percent.
-However, as the Watergate scandal of President Nixon was heating up, Carter's position as a distant outsider from Washington D.C. became his leading asset.
-Carter became the front-runner early on by winning the Iowa caucuses and the New Hampshire primary.
-His strategy was two-pronged: In the south, Carter was seen as one of their own–a moderate favorite "son"–and in the north, he appealed to conservative Christians and rural voters.
-Carter chose Walter Mondale as his running mate and faced off against opponent Gerald Ford in three televised debates.
+However, as the Watergate scandal of President Nixon was heating up, Carter's position as a distant outsider became his leading asset.
+Jimmy became the front-runner early on by winning the Iowa caucuses and the New Hampshire primary.
+His strategy was two-pronged: In the South, Carter was seen as one of their own–a moderate favorite "son,"–and in the North, he appealed to conservative Christians and rural voters.
+Jimmy chose Walter Mondale as his running mate and faced off against opponent Gerald Ford in three televised debates.

 Jimmy Carter was elected President on November 2, 1976.
-He won the popular vote by 2 percentage points, and received 297 electoral votes to Ford's 240.
+He won the popular vote by 2 percentage points and received 297 electoral votes to Ford's 240.
 Carter was sworn in as president on January 20, 1977.
-On his second day in office, Carter issued Proclamation 4483, which pardoned all Vietnam War draft dodgers.
+On his second day in office, he issued Proclamation 4483, which pardoned all Vietnam War draft dodgers.

 (Photo by Arne Knudsen/Getty Images)